sungnga/jbook-cli-app/README.md

   - Set the font size to 16
   - Don't allow user to scroll beyond the last line
   - Allow the editor to relay itself correctly when the user shrinks or expands the editor
+  - Remove the extra new line that gets added to the end after the code is formatted

 ### Setting the initial value for Editor
 - When a user opens our application, we want to display an initial value inside of the code editor.
 It can be anything